-The Parish Council will explore options, in consultation with village residents, for providing additional activities and social opportunities for various groups of villagers including, for example, but not limited to:
+The Parish Council will explore options, in consultation with village residents, for providing additional activities and social opportunities for various groups of villagers across all age groups including, for example, but not limited to:

 - social care and activities in the community for older people - activities and opportunities for young people - 9.8 Opportunities for participating in exercise are important to the health of residents and reducing pressures on the health service.
 The Neighbourhood Plan can play an important role in making sure that there are sufficient and adequate services in the village to meet the needs of current and future residents.
 The village playing field to the rear of the Village Hall provides a central facility for both formal and informal recreation.
 Adjoining, but separate from the playing field are the Bowls Club and tennis courts.
 As the population of the Parish grows, there may be a demand for further facilities, either an expansion of the existing or totally new provision.
-However, it is also important to safeguard what we already have and, in accordance with Policy DM42 of the Joint Development Management Policies Local Plan document (2015), existing facilities will be protected from being lost unless there are demonstrable reasons for their loss.
+However, it is also important to safeguard what we already have and, in accordance with Policy DM42 of the Joint Development Management Policies Local Plan document (2015) and Policies LP31, LP32 and LP33 of the emerging Draft Local Plan, existing facilities will be protected from being lost unless there are demonstrable reasons for their loss.

-Policy WHB 17 - Open Space, Sport and Recreation Facilities
+Policy WHB 16 - Open Space, Sport and Recreation Facilities